Time-Varying Multi-Seasonal AR Models: Simulation experiments

-Figure~\ref{fig:exp2convergence} shows that the posterior from the PGAS algorithm across different initial values is stabler compared to Experiment~1, but at least $N=50$ particles are necessary.
-The PGAS update rates in Figure~\ref{fig:exp2updaterates} are generally higher than in Experiment~1.
-The five runs of FFBSx-m are nearly identical and very close to the results from PGAS(100), showing that the extended Kalman filter is very accurate, even with both nonlinearities present in the model.
+Figure \ref{fig:exp2convergence_FFBSx} shows that the five runs of FFBSx-m are nearly identical and very close to the results from PGAS(100) in Figure \ref{fig:exp2convergence}, showing that the extended Kalman filter is very accurate, even with both nonlinearities present in the model.
+Figures \ref{fig:exp2convergence} and \ref{fig:exp2updaterates} also show that the posterior from the PGAS algorithm across different initial values is stabler compared to Experiment~1, but at least $N=50$ particles are necessary.

-The left panel of Figure \ref{fig:exp2MSE} displays box plots of the MSE for the log spectral density over 100 simulated datasets.
+The right panel of Figure \ref{fig:exp1MSE} displays box plots of the MSE for the log spectral density over 100 simulated datasets for Experiment 2.
 The TVSAR model performs best, regardless of the sampling algorithm.
-TvReg performs best among the benchmark models.
-Figure \ref{fig:exp2heatmaps} in the supplementary material shows the estimated time-varying log spectral density for the different models, each with three different datasets chosen from the three percentiles of the MSE distribution for each method.
-Figures \ref{fig:exp2spectralovertime} and \ref{fig:exp2spectraloverfreq} show the estimated time evolution at some selected frequencies and the fitted log spectral densities at three different time points.
-The results are qualitatively similar to the corresponding results in Experiment 1.
+The median MSE of AdaptSpec is approximately $0.33$ (not shown in the figure).
+In contrast to Experiment 1, TvReg is now slightly better than DSP and ShrinkDTVP, which here perform similarly.
+The improved performance of TvReg is likely due to the smoother parameter trajectories in Experiment 2, which TvReg is known to handle well \citep{tvRegPaper}.
+The results in Section \ref{app: exp2} in the supplementary material shows that the properties of the fitted spectral densities are qualitatively similar to the corresponding results in Experiment 1.